Published September 25, 2009

 Between 1993 and 2008, 57 men sought help at The Rape Crisis Clinic in Reykjavík.
 The stereotypical rape in mainstream culture takes place in a dark alley, where the perpetrator is a dangerous, armed lunatic and the victim is a young woman, who screams and fights her attacker with all her might.
 All things considered, this form of rape is very, very rare.

 “I think this lack of awareness stems from the fact that we generally don’t think of men as possible victims,” said Þórdís.
 “A man once told me how he took a cab home from downtown after a night of partying.
 He passed out in the cab and woke up in the Öskjuhlíð area, as the cab driver was raping him.
 This man didn’t dare tell anybody about the incident, because, as he stated, “these things should not happen to anyone, and especially not to guys.”
-Getting through it

 One might wonder who would have the stomach to read through a book about something as heavy as sex crimes.
 Fear not, Þórdís ensures that the subject is approached with certain lightness.
 “This may sound strange, but some chapters are actually quite humorous.
 Besides, some of the misconceptions surrounding rape are so ridiculous, it’s hard not to make fun of them.
 For example, last year, local authorities in Malaysia ordered women not to wear lipstick and high heels to prevent them from being raped.
 This is rather mysterious to anybody who has ever owned lipstick and stilettos, and doesn’t connect these items to sexual attacks.
 Seriously, what’s with them Malaysian heels?”